Apply for Aid

 Complete your application:

-You may also download the paper version and mail it to our office, however, paper applications require an additional 2 weeks to process.
+You may also download the paper version and mail it to our office; however, paper applications require additional processing time.

 Estimate your net price.